-When Mr L met Caledonian's representative, he was told that he'd have a much better pension if he transferred it to a SIPP.
-Mr L says he had no intention to change his pension prior to meeting with Caledonian's representative.
+When Mr R met Caledonian's representative, he was told that he'd have a much better pension if he transferred it to a SIPP.
+Mr R doesn't appear to have intended to change his pension at the time but was persuaded to do so by Caledonian's representative.

-When Mr L met with Caledonian's representative, he signed the pre-populated documentation that he was given.
-Mr L had little financial expertise.
+When Mr R met with Caledonian's representative, he signed the pre-populated documentation that he was given.
+Mr R had little financial expertise.
 He wasn't an experienced or sophisticated investor, nor was he a high net worth individual.
-Mr L was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
+Mr R was guided and influenced by Caledonian's advice to transfer his pension to an Options SIPP.
 He thought Caledonian was acting in his best interests.

-Mr L signed the pre-completed paperwork in August 2012.
-The new SIPP was set up in September 2012 and the investments were processed by Options in November 2012.
-The investments into which Mr L's money went were held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').
+Mr R signed the pre-completed paperwork in September 2012.
+The new SIPP was set up shortly afterwards and the investments were processed by Options in December 2012.
+The investments into which Mr R's money went were held in a bond wrapper provided by a regulated entity, Friends Provident International ('FPI').

-Mr L is unhappy because he thinks that Options should have recognised that Caledonian had been providing him with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
-Mr L was unaware that Caledonian wasn't regulated by the FCA (then the Financial Services Authority ('FSA')), to provide financial advice and thinks Options should have made him aware of the risks of this - and so not accepted the transfer.
+Mr R is unhappy because he thinks that Options should have recognised that Caledonian had been providing him with advice to transfer a defined benefit pension to a SIPP, something that the regulator, the Financial Conduct Authority ('FCA'), views in most instances to be inherently unsuitable.
+Mr R was unaware that Caledonian wasn't regulated by the FCA (then the Financial Services Authority ('FSA')), to provide financial advice and thinks Options should have made him aware of the risks of this - and so not accepted the transfer.
 He just signed the pre-completed forms he was given by Caledonian, trusting the advice to transfer that he'd been given.

-Mr L signed conflicting paperwork with Options in which he confirmed in one document that he'd been advised by Caledonian and in others that he hadn't had any advice.
+Mr R signed conflicting paperwork with Options in which he confirmed in one document that he'd been advised by Caledonian and in others that he hadn't had any advice.
 Options has described this as a clerical error on its part.
-And it says that it provided execution only services to Mr L, made it clear to him that it wasn't providing any advice and recommended that he approach an independent financial adviser.
+And it says that it provided execution only services to Mr R, made it clear to him that it wasn't providing any advice and recommended that he approach an independent financial adviser.

-Mr L's investments haven't achieved the returns promised and carried high fees.
-Mr L now knows the investment was unlikely to provide him with a better return than his original armed forces pension.
+Mr R's investments haven't achieved the returns promised and carried high fees.
+Mr R now knows the investment was unlikely to provide him with a better return than his original armed forces pension.
 And the benefits are likely to be worse.

-Options says that it wasn't permitted to provide Mr L with advice.
+Options says that it wasn't permitted to provide Mr R with advice.
 It was his decision to use Caledonian as his introducer.
 He signed a direct client application form in which he confirmed he'd not been advised and that he was to be a direct client.
-Options says that at numerous points in its application forms it told Mr L that he should get advice and he confirmed by signing them that he'd not been advised.
+Options says that at numerous points in its application forms it told Mr R that he should get advice and he confirmed by signing them that he'd not been advised.

-Options says that with the SIPP, Mr L is better able to benefit from pensions freedoms, can take his pension at 55 rather than 60, will be able to leave his pension pot to his chosen beneficiary after his death and be able to take a 25% tax-free lump sum on reaching retirement age.
+Options says that with the SIPP, Mr R is better able to benefit from pensions freedoms, can take his pension at 55 rather than 60, will be able to leave his pension pot to his chosen beneficiary after his death and be able to take a 25% tax-free lump sum on reaching retirement age.
 So, it doesn't think he's suffered a loss and it thinks he would have transferred his pension even if Options had intervened.
-In any event, it disagrees that it's done anything wrong in terms of the due diligence it carried out on Caledonian and the actions it took on Mr L's direct instruction.
+In any event, it disagrees that it's done anything wrong in terms of the due diligence it carried out on Caledonian and the actions it took on Mr R's direct instruction.